Stable L\'evy processes in a cone: Introduction

-Our journey towards conditioning stable processes to remain in the cone $\Gamma$ will take us through a number of striking relations between stable processes killed on exiting $\Gamma$ and stable processes conditioned to absorb continuously at the apex of $\Gamma$, which are captured by space-time transformations.
+Our journey towards conditioning stable processes to remain in the cone $\Gamma$ will take us through a number of striking relations between stable processes killed on exiting $\Gamma$ and stable processes conditioned either enter or to to absorb continuously at the apex of $\Gamma$, which are captured by space-time transformations.
 Our analysis will necessitate examining new families of Markov additive processes that underly the conditioned stable processes through the Lamperti--Kiu transform.
 As an example we will exhibit a rare and difficult result which identifies semi-explicitly the existence of a stationary distribution for the at radially extreme points of the conditioned process (showing how the harmonic functions that drive our conditionings influence the strong mixing of the angular process).
-Moreover, our work will complement a number of other recent works which have examined the notion entrance laws of self-similar Markov processes, as well as the subsequent notion of recurrent extension; see for example \cite{BY02, CC06b, R05, R07, Fitz06, DDK}.
+Moreover, our work will complement a number of other works which have examined the notion entrance laws of self-similar Markov processes, as well as the subsequent notion of recurrent extension.
+Specifically, in the setting of Brownian motion and stable processes in a Lipschitz cone, this pertains to \cite{BDS, BPW}, and more generally for self-similar Markov processes, see \cite{BY02, CC06b, R05, R07, Fitz06, DDK}.
 Our approach will consist of an unusual mixture of techniques, coming from potential analysis and Harnack inequalities, Markov additive renewal theory, last exit decompositions {\it \`a la} Maisonneuve and It\^o synthesis.